SEL Teaching Practices

 Choose Seats

 Let's talk about flexible seating.
 I'm not a fan.
 Well, I'm a skeptical fan.
-However, I think the aspect of providing students with responsibility and choice is fantastic.
+However, providing students with responsibility and choice is fantastic.
 Students get to figure out where they feel comfortable and choose a space that will let them accomplish their goals.

 On the other hand, I can feel every occupational therapist shudder from here.
 Especially for younger students, seating is best when students are in a 90-90-90 position.
 Meaning they look like a chair when they sit.